-- Until war breaks out, the Netherlands and Spain are allied - The Dutch merchants of North Sea and Baltic Sea are treated in the standard way, they can be eliminated (there is 1 in each center from turn 1). - Naval operations distance: 2 in the Mediterranean Sea and 1 in the rest. - Eastern Mediterranean trade center capacity: 3. - Persian Gulf & Red Sea trade center capacity: 3. - Caribbean Sea trade center capacity: 2 - Rest of the mini-map trade centers capacity: 0 - The following parts of the map are inactive: - Theaters of operations: Africa - Provinces: Portugal, Mughal Empire - Areas: Tangier, Georgia, Kabul - No fleet can enter or leave the Mediterranean (until a future event says otherwise). - Those who have the symbol of the cross in their capital are Protestants, and the rest are Catholics.
+- Until war breaks out, the Netherlands and Spain are allied - The Dutch merchants of North Sea and Baltic Sea are treated in the standard way, they can be eliminated (there is 1 in each center from turn 1). - Naval operations distance: 2 in the Mediterranean Sea and 1 in the rest. - Eastern Mediterranean trade center capacity: 3. - Persian Gulf & Red Sea trade center capacity: 3. - Caribbean Sea trade center capacity: 2 - Rest of the mini-map trade centers capacity: 0 - The following parts of the map are inactive: - Theaters of operations: Africa - Provinces: Portugal, Mughal Empire - Areas: Georgia, Kabul, Java, Borneo - No fleet can enter or leave the Mediterranean (until a future event says otherwise). - Those who have the symbol of the cross in their capital are Protestants, and the rest are Catholics. - The cost of diplomacy between Christians and Muslims is increased by 1 (not the maximum bet).